Muisca economy: Goldworking

 The primary site for goldworking was Guatavita, close to the sacred lake which shares its name, Lake Guatavita.
 A range of objects was made of the precious minerals; crowns, nose rings, pectorals, earrings, diadems, tunjos (small anthropomorphic or zoomorphic offer pieces), brooches, scepters, coins (tejuelo) and tools.
-Access to gold offerings was extremly common and not monopolized.
+Access to gold offerings was extremely common and not monopolized.

 To produce their objects, the people used melting pots, torches and ovens.
 The tumbaga was poured into heated stone moulds filled with beeswax to elaborate the desired figures.
 The heat would melt the wax and leave space for the gold to replace it.
 The advanced techniques produced highly stylilised figures.
 Associated with religious offerings and often brought to lakes or caves, gold was not the principal object of prestige among chiefs.